lyndon025/playtested/src/content/article/legacy/2023-05-27-hack-investigate-uncover-the-truth--first-impressions---cyber-manhunt.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-27-hack-investigate-uncover-the-truth-first-impressions-cyber-manhunt
+title: Hack, investigate, uncover the truth | First Impressions - Cyber Manhunt
+game: Cyber Manhunt
 description: Cyber Manhunt is a PC hacking-themed game that has recently made its way onto the Android platform, offering players an immersive experience as they step into the shoes of a skilled hacker, recently hired by a corporation.
 I was able to test a trial version of the game, and play the prologue plus the first mission.
 featured: false
 pubDate: 2023-05-27
 tags:
   - cyber-manhunt
   - indie
   - ios
   - macos
   - mobile
   - pc
   - puzzle
   - rpg
   - simulation
   - taptap
 thumb: ''
-title: Hack, investigate, uncover the truth | First Impressions - Cyber Manhunt
-game: Cyber Manhunt
 ---

 Cyber Manhunt is a PC hacking-themed game that has recently made its way onto the Android platform, offering players an immersive experience as they step into the shoes of a skilled hacker, recently hired by a corporation.
 I was able to test a trial version of the game, and play the prologue plus the first mission.

 The main gameplay is set in the OS of the computer itself: opening applications, and browsing around the simulated internet of the game.
 At its core, Cyber Manhunt provides players with a range of hacking-related activities to undertake.
 Starting with web searches and browsing to collect basic information about targets, players can then utilize a comprehensive database to gain deeper insights about persons of interest.